Sagar4173/ONYX/docs/CONTRIBUTING.md

-# 🤝 Contributing to SecureDevOps AI Platform
+# 🤝 Contributing to ONYX Platform

-We're excited that you're interested in contributing to SecureDevOps AI Platform!
+We're excited that you're interested in contributing to ONYX - Security Intelligence Platform!
 This guide will help you get started with contributing to our open-source security scanning platform.

 ---